Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 Because your components are well-made and rely on their props to render, React's engine can optimize these changes.
 It compares the new and old component trees and decides which components to re-render and which to leave alone.

-Functional programming for HTML! 😎
+Functional programming for HTML! :sunglasses:

 The functional programming concepts we're relying on are called [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency), [idempotent functions](https://en.wikipedia.org/wiki/Idempotence), and [functional purity](https://en.wikipedia.org/wiki/Pure_function).
 I suggest Googling them if you want to learn the theory behind it all.